-- 1. A neuromusculoskeletal presentation - 2.
-A musculoskeletal presentation without nerve involvement - 3.
-A case where you concluded that the primary issue was non-musculoskeletal in origin - 4.
-A case where you referred the patient to another healthcare practitioner - 5.
-A case where you felt that osteopathic intervention was contraindicated from the outset, or had been indicated, but becomes no longer appropriate
+- 4. A case where you referred the patient to another healthcare practitioner - 5.
+A case where you felt that some osteopathic approaches/techniques were contraindicated from the outset, or had been indicated, but becomes no longer appropriate.

 In each case, you should indicate How you involved the patient in making an informed decision about their management and treatment, and which Osteopathic Practice Standards you have demonstrated.
 Over the four cases, we are looking to see that you have demonstrated compliance with at least standards: